Gaizka-Menendez/tourist-guide/README.md

 - **Weather queries**: “What will the weather be in Barcelona on 2025-09-10?” → forecast returned from API.
 - **Out-of-scope queries**: “What to see in Madrid?” → polite refusal explaining its scope.

-Results confirm the system responds **accurately, concisely, and within domain**.
+Results confirm the system responds accurately, concisely, and within domain.